azat-co/practicalnode/chapter8/chapter8.md

 ***Figure 8-2.** A GET request made with CURL*

-**Note**  GET requests also work in the browser.
+**Note**  GET requests also work in the browser because everytime you open a URL in a browser you make a GET request.
 For example, open (<http://localhost:3000/test>) while your server is running.

-CURLing data to make a POST request is easy (Figure 8-3):
+CURLing data to make a POST request is easy (Figure 8-3).
+Provide `-d` for data.
+Use the urlencoded format with `key=value&key1=value1`, etc. or use JSON file with the at symbol `-d @testplace.json`.
+You might need to provide the header too `--header "Content-Type: application/json"`.

+Here's an example of sending name and email values with POST:

 ```
-$ curl -d "name=peter&amp;email=peter337@rpjs.co" http://localhost:3000/collections/curl-test
+$ curl -d "name=peter&email=peter337@rpjs.co" --header "Content-Type: application/json" http://localhost:3000/collections/curl-test
 ```

 ![alt](media/image3.png)

 ***Figure 8-3.** The result of sending a POST request via CURL*

-DELETE or PUT can be sent with `--request NAME` and the ID in the URL, such as:
+DELETE or PUT can be made with the option `--request NAME`.
+Remember to add the ID in the URL, such as:

 ```
 $ curl --request DELETE http://localhost:3000/collections/curl-test/52f6828a23985a6565000008
 ```

 For a short, nice tutorial on the main CURL commands and options, take a look at CURL Tutorial with Examples of Usage. (<http://www.yilmazhuseyin.com/blog/dev/curl-tutorial-examples-usage>)

 In this chapter, our tests are longer than the app code itself, so abandoning TDD might be tempting, but believe me, *the good habits of TDD save you hours and hours of work* during any serious development, when the complexity of the application on which you are working is high.

 You might wonder: Why spend time on TDD in the chapter about REST APIs?
-The answer is mainly because REST APIs don&#39;t have UIs in the form of web pages.
+The answer is mainly because testing saves time and testing of RESTful API is easy comparing to testing of the frond end app, UIs and web pages.
+You see, REST APIs don&#39;t have UIs in the form of web pages.
 APIs are intended for consumption by other programs (i.e., consumers or clients).
-We, as developers, don&#39;t have much choice when it comes to using APIs.
-We either have to write a client application, or manually send execute CURLs (or jQuery `$.ajax()` calls from the browser console).
-But, the best way is to use tests, which act as small client apps, if we think categorically!
+Ergo, the best way to develop APIs is to utilize tests.
+If you think about tests, they are like small client apps.
+This ensures the smooth integration.
+We test responses which tests contracts (JSON structure) This is functional or integration testing.

 However, this is not the whole story.
 TDD is great when it comes to refactoring.
 The next section is spent changing from Express.js to Hapi.
 And after we&#39;re done, we can rest assured, by running the same tests, that the functionality isn&#39;t broken or changed.

 # Refactoring: Hapi RESP API Server

 [Hapi](http://spumko.github.io) (<http://spumko.github.io>) (npm (<https://www.npmjs.org/package/hapi>) and GitHub (<https://github.com/hapijs/hapi>)) is an enterprise-grade framework.
 It&#39;s more complex and feature rich than Express.js, and it&#39;s easier to develop in large teams (<http://hueniverse.com/2012/12/hapi-a-prologue>).
-Hapi was started by (and used at) Walmart (think one of the big e-commerce websites) so Hapi has been battle-tested at a HUGE scale.
+Hapi was started by (and used at) Walmart which is a huge e-commerce website.
+So Hapi has been battle-tested at a YUGE scale.

 The goal of this section is to show you alternative patterns in implementing the REST API server in Node.js.
 Now, because we have Mocha tests, we can refactor our code with peace of mind.
 Here&#39;s the `package.json` for this project: